Skip to contents

 Installing packages

 To install a package, run R or RStudio as administrator: right-click on the R or RStudio icon and select Run as administrator.
-Packages can be obtained from several websites, called ‘repositories’, such as CRAN, BioConductor, and GitHub, as discussed in the next sections.
-After installing a package, you need to run library(<pkgname>) to be able to use the functions of that package.
+Packages can be obtained from several websites, called ‘repositories’, such as CRAN, Bioconductor, and GitHub, discussed in the next sections.
+After installing a package, you need to attach it to be able to use its functions: run library(<pkg>).

 CRAN